ireshd/Neural_Signal_Processing/documentation/README_DOCKER.md

 ## Viewing Output Files

-Generated plots and data files are saved to the `./data` directory, which is mounted as a volume.
+Generated plots and CSV data files are saved to the `./data/outputs` directory, which is mounted as a volume.
 You can view them directly on your host machine.

+**Output files include:**
+- PNG plots (signal visualizations)
+- CSV data files (signal data, spike times, waveforms, statistics)

+See `CSV_OUTPUT_FORMAT.md` for details on CSV file formats.

 ## Interactive Development